open-contracting/deploy/docs/maintain/databases.rst

       postgres:
         public_access: True

 #.
-Deploy changes to kingfisher-process1
+Deploy changes to the target via salt.

 #.
 Update DNS

    Log into `GoDaddy <https://dcc.godaddy.com/manage/OPEN-CONTRACTING.ORG/dns>`__

+   Update the postgres service DNS record and point it at the source server.

-   Point the postgres-readonly DNS endpoint at kingfisher-process1
+   For example on kingfisher-replica1, update the ``postgres-readonly.kingfisher`` DNS endpoint to point at ``kingfisher-process1``

    Wait for the DNS updates to complete.
 This will depend on the records TTL value.